Which Certification Is Right PMP® Or PMI-ACP® ?

 Now, if you have all ‘yes’ for one certification then you have your answer.
 But, it often happens professionals get confused even after underling the roles of both the certifications.
 They have ‘yes’ for both the certifications.
 This is where the juggling takes place.

-What to do when there is a tie between both PMP® and PMI-ACP®?
+What to do when there is a tie between both PMP® and PMI-ACP® certification?
 I have devised a little questionnaire for you.
-Score ‘1’ if you are affirmative in either PMP® or PMI-ACP®.
+Score ‘1’ if you are affirmative in either PMP® or PMI-ACP® certification.

 I designed this table keeping in view the roles you wish to adhere to and aspire to play.